metaverse/truss/TUTORIAL.md

 └── echo.proto
 ```
 From the top down, within `echo-service/`:
-  - `docs/` contains the generated documentation of the service API
   - `svc/` contains the wiring and encoding protocols necessary for service communication (generated code)
   - `handlers/handlers.go` is populated with stubs where you will add the business logic
   - `cmd/echo/` contains the client side CLI (useful for testing)